Barite article

 5. Mexico

-Barite deposits are also found in Turkey, Iran, Russia, Pakistan, Peru, and Brazil, with growing production levels and a diversified market demand.
+Turkey, Iran, Russia, Pakistan, Peru, and Brazil also maintain growing production and market presence.

-Middle East & Africa: Iran, Egypt, and Morocco
+• Middle East & Africa: Iran is increasing production, and Morocco remains a major global player.

 Industrial Applications of Barite